-The HSV (hue, saturation, and value) algorithm is a linear traverse through the color space between value pairs: a linear path from the hue of color 1 to the hue of color 2, a linear path from the saturation of color 1 to the saturation of color 2, and a linear path from the value of color 1 to color 2.
-All intervening colors are shown, so it is not always the most suitable for quantitative rendering.
+The HSV (hue, saturation, and value) algorithm is a linear traverse through the color space between value pairs: a linear path from the hue of color 1 to the hue of color 2, a linear path from the saturation of color 1 to the saturation of color 2, and a linear path from the value of color 1 to the value of color 2.
+All intervening colors are shown, so it is not always the most suitable algorithm for quantitative rendering.

-When a segment uses the HSV algorithm, the Polar Direction property dictates whether the path from the hue of color 1 to the hue of color 2 follows the shortest direction around the color wheel (the default), or the longest.
+When a segment uses the HSV algorithm, the Polar Direction property dictates whether the path from the hue of color 1 to the hue of color 2 follows the shortest direction around the color wheel (the default) or the longest.
 Use the Polar Direction pull-down menu to make your choice.
-When one or both of the color stops on either end of the segment has no hue component (whites, grays, and blacks), the Polar Direction setting has no effect because there are no hues to blend.
+When one or both of the color stops on either end of the segment have no hue component (whites, grays, and blacks), the Polar Direction setting has no effect, because there are no hues to blend.
 When a small hue value is present, some differentiation in color progression can be seen when changing the polar direction.
 For this reason, HSV color schemes that traverse through low-hue colors may appear differently from their color ramp counterparts in previous versions of ArcGIS.

 The CIELab algorithm blends two colors without traversing intervening hue space, resulting in a smoother progression from color 1 to color 2 than the HSV algorithm produces.
-In many cases, this produces a smooth scheme between two colors, but intermediate color values can be gray (low saturation) if there is a great difference between the two colors.
+In many cases, this produces a smooth scheme between two colors, but intermediate color values can be gray (low saturation) if there is a large difference between the two colors.
 Polar Direction is unavailable for CIELab segments, since this algorithm always follows a direct path through the color space.

 The Linear algorithm blends two colors with a linear traversal of the color channel values of color 1 and color 2.
 By not implying a color space to traverse, the algorithm works directly with the channel values of the specified colors.
 Use a linear ramp to interpolate between a smooth transition of raw color values for stops that are known to be perceptually equivalent steps.
-Polar Direction is unavailable for linear segments since the algorithm always follows a direct path through the color space.
+Polar Direction is unavailable for linear segments, since the algorithm always follows a direct path through the color space.